biogeospatial/Biodiverse_publication_list/InstallationWindowsSource.md

   :: If the tests report failures due
   :: to a missing signal then force install it.
-  :: (But not for other failures). cpanm --force Math::Random::MT::Auto
+  :: (But not for other failures). cpanm --notest Math::Random::MT::Auto

   :: Now install the rest of the dependencies
-  :: You might need to re-run these two lines a few times as
+  :: You might need to re-run this line a few times as
-  :: anti-virus scanning can cause test failures due to file locks. cpanm Task::Biodiverse::NoGUI cpanm Task::Biodiverse
+  :: anti-virus scanning can cause test failures due to
+  :: file locks not being released. cpanm Task::Biodiverse

 ```